Updated February 21, 2021

 Where will I eat?

 Two dining halls – The Diner (Ellicott) and South Campus Dining Hall will be open starting on move-in day, Service will be grab-and-go.
 After the University approves dine-in service, we will follow campus protocols.
-Once that happens, please join us for breakfast, lunch and dinner.
+Once that happens, please come in, select your meal and be sit down for breakfast, lunch and dinner.
 Eight or more serving stations will be ready, each with its own rotating menu.

-A third dining hall – 251 North will be open for carryout.
+A third dining hall – 251 North will be open for carryout all semester.
 Visit any of the stations and pick up a large box, two small boxes, fruit, beverage – and dessert from the Maryland Bakery.

 Is there a map of where / when / how I can eat this Fall?

 Yes, there is!
-Click on the updated Maryland Dining info sheet to get a complete list of operations, hours and payment types accepted.
+Click on the updated Spring 2021 Quick Guide to get a complete list of operations, hours and payment types accepted.

 How do you accommodate allergies and dietary restrictions?